 38end

-Use Mutual TLS
+Use mutual TLS

 The second way to authenticate webhook notifications is to verify Middesk’s client certificate during the TLS handshake.